torvalds/linux/Documentation/virt/hyperv/vpci.rst

 guest operating system to program the DMA transfers.
 The physical IOMMU prevents a malicious guest from initiating DMA to memory belonging to the host or to other VMs on the host.
-From the Linux guest standpoint, such DMA transfers are in "direct" mode since Hyper-V does not provide a virtual IOMMU in the guest.
+From the GNU/Linux guest standpoint, such DMA transfers are in "direct" mode since Hyper-V does not provide a virtual IOMMU in the guest.